matgat/ascii_predicates/readme.md

 | `ascii::to_lower(const char c)` |
 | `ascii::to_upper(const char c)` |

+> [!CAUTION]
-Case conversion is included for completeness but since gives meaningful results just for codepoints less than `0x80`, it has little practical value.
+> Case conversion is included for completeness but since gives meaningful
+> results just for codepoints less than `0x80`, it has little practical value.
-To avoid abuse is provided just the `char` overload.
+> To avoid abuse is provided just the `char` overload.
-If you need to check and convert codepoints case, use a unicode library.
+> If you need to check and convert codepoints case, use a unicode library.

+---
 ### Number conversion
 As convenience for number literal parsing there's a function `value_of_digit(ch)` that returns the corresponding value of `is_xdigi()`/`is_digit()` characters.
+> [!TIP]
-The returned type is `std::uint8_t`, the easiest to promote to other integral types.
+> The returned type is `std::uint8_t`, the easiest to promote to other integral types.

 ```cpp